jaeho3690/GILON-MULTITASK-DATASET/readme.md

 ## 📝 Citation
-If you have used our dataset, please cite our work below
+If you have used our dataset, please cite our work below.
+Currently, the work is being validated in a single blind process.
 ```

 ```